pine/webpack-growl-notifier/README.md

 [growly](https://github.com/theabraham/growly) package to
 display build status system notifications to the user.

-> This is a fork of the [webpack-notifier](https://github.com/Turbo87/webpack-notifier) plugin.
+> This is a fork of the [webpack-notifier](https://github.com/Turbo87/webpack-notifier) plugin
-> I love Growl :heart:
+> because I love Growl :heart:

 The plugin will notify you about the first run (success/fail), all failed runs and the first successful run after recovering from